-We care for babies, toddlers, children and teens, and we value their unique needs and differences.
-We see patients with cerebral palsy, nerve, muscle or respiratory conditions, limb difference and amputation, spinal cord dysfunction, brain injuries and pain issues.
-We also see children post surgery and post plaster.
+The independent rehabilitation specialists who practise from our rooms care for babies, toddlers, children and teens, and value their unique needs and differences.
+They see patients with cerebral palsy, nerve, muscle or respiratory conditions, limb difference and amputation, spinal cord dysfunction, brain injuries and pain issues.
+They also see children post-surgery and post-plaster.

 What do we do?

-We aim to maximise each patient’s ability to participate in activities at home, school and the community, prevent or minimise complications and improve quality of life.
+We will connect you with an independent specialist who will aim to maximise your child’s ability to participate in activities at home, school and the community, prevent or minimise complications and improve quality of life.

-Our rehabilitation team includes paediatric rehabilitation specialists, occupational therapists, speech pathologists and physiotherapists.
+The rehabilitation team includes independent paediatric rehabilitation specialists, occupational therapists, speech pathologists and physiotherapists.

-Families and caregivers also play a key role in our rehabilitation programs.
+Families and caregivers also play a key role in rehabilitation programs.

 - undertake relevant testing to assess ability

-- work with the child and their family to set goals that are personalised, relevant, achievable and measurable, while at the same time, encouraging them to ultimately aim high
+- work with you and your child to set goals that are personalised, relevant, achievable and measurable, while at the same time, encouraging them to ultimately aim high

-- develop custom rehabilitation programs to suit each patient’s needs and goals – we consider age appropriateness, family lifestyle and the child’s natural environment in the development of our programs
+- develop custom rehabilitation programs to suit your child’s needs and goals – they consider age appropriateness, family lifestyle and the child’s natural environment in the development of programs

 - start small and set realistic timeframes for taking well-considered steps towards achieving their ultimate goal